-Aquatic invasive species outreach and prevention campaign in Texas is supported in part by these partners: North Texas Municipal Water District, Tarrant Regional Water District, City of Dallas Water Utilities Department, Trinity River Authority, San Jacinto River Authority, Sabine River Authority, City of Houston, Brazos River Authority, Guadalupe-Blanco River Authority, Lower Colorado River Authority, Coastal Water Authority , Upper Trinity Regional Water District, San Antonio River Authority, Lady Bird Johnson Wildflower Center
+The aquatic invasive species outreach and prevention campaign in Texas is supported, in part, by these partners: North Texas Municipal Water District, Tarrant Regional Water District, City of Dallas Water Utilities Department, Trinity River Authority, San Jacinto River Authority, Sabine River Authority, City of Houston, Brazos River Authority, Guadalupe-Blanco River Authority, Lower Colorado River Authority, Coastal Water Authority, Upper Trinity Regional Water District, San Antonio River Authority

 - Stop the Spread of Giant Salvinia